Lucy Pollak Public Relations

 World premiere of F**king Strangers

-Chris Fields directs the newest play from Erik Patterson (One of the Nice Ones, Handjob.)
-Ru hasn’t left his bedroom in years; Mick can’t stop paying for affection; Julianne mourns the person she never became and the dreams she once had; and Dylan will sell himself to anyone if the price is right.
-In this dark comedy of love and loneliness, four f**king strangers are about to discover they’re connected in more ways than they realize.
+Chris Fields directs a deliciously off-kilter comedy by Erik Patterson (One of the Nice Ones, Handjob.)
+Ru hasn’t left his bedroom in six years.
+Mick can’t stop paying for affection.
+Julianne mourns the life she never pursued.
+Dylan sells companionship to anyone who can afford him.
+In this dark comedy of love, sex, isolation and reinvention, four seemingly complete strangers discover they’re connected in ways none of them could possibly imagine.
 The Echo Theater Company @ Atwater Village Theatre, 3269 Casitas Ave, Los Angeles, CA 90039; (310) 307-3753; EchoTheaterCompany.com

 Aug.
 1 – Oct.
 4, 2026 (check online or call for rotating repertory performance schedule):